-Farren has traveled to dozens of countries around the world and has even done three working holidays.
-With all this travel experience under her belt, she is very excited to now be helping Stepabroad participants embark on their own worldly adventures.
+Farren has travelled to dozens of countries around the world and has even done three working holidays.
+With all this travel experience under her belt, she is very excited to now be helping Stepabroad participants embark on their own worldly working holiday adventures.

 We spoke to Farren about her working holiday experiences, watch the video below to hear about what she did!

 I am originally from the suburbs of Toronto and went to university in Guelph.
-After graduation, I moved back home and quickly decided I wanted to go traveling.
-On New Years Day in 2013, I set off on a trip that turned into a seven-year journey around the world!
+After graduation, I moved back home and quickly decided I wanted to go travelling.
+On New Year’s Day in 2013, I set off on a trip that turned into a seven-year journey around the world!